James Ting: Collapse and downfall

 These businesses Ting was involved in and improper business practices brought down his empire, tarnished the businesses he led or acquired.
 Singer made a loss of $238 million in 1997, while Semi-Tech and Akai both went bankrupt in 2000.

 Ting fled Canada to avoid investigation by Canadian and US authorities and eventually Hong Kong to Macau.
 He was forced to return to Hong Kong, but left for China to avoid being investigated by Hong Kong regulators from 2000 to 2003.
 He was arrested after flying back from Macau by helicopter in March 2003 and was then investigated by Hong Kong Police's Commercial Crimes Bureau.
 On 29 June 2005 he was convicted to two counts of false accounting relating to a fake HK$300 million stake in MicroMain Systems, and was sentenced to six years in prison.
-After serving only one year, Ting's conviction was overturned by Hong Kong's Court of Appeals and he escaped retrial in 2006.
+After serving only one year, Ting's conviction was overturned by Hong Kong's Court of Appeals: he escaped retrial in 2006.
 He escaped another retrial in November 2007.

 Ting's whereabouts after his legal problems are unknown.